How to create a seamless experience with modular web design

 Designing something bigger?
 That’s a different story.

 The problem with designing at scale is two-fold.
-On one hand, you can’t customize every single page.
+On one hand, you can’t customise every single page.
 And on the other, relying too heavily on modules and templates makes everything look the same.

 Finding a happy medium allows your website or e-commerce store to look consistent while also maintaining creativity and flexibility for different intentions page by page.
 To find this happy medium, we believe most teams should leverage modular web design, but with purpose and rules around its usage.